The

 "Concern" over the actors’ weight.

-For a moment, suspend your disbelief and consider this: the very act of commenting about a specific person, using their body as an example, and assigning meaning to it, is the problem.
+The very act of commenting about a specific person, using their body as an example, and assigning meaning to it, is an ethical problem.
 It's body policing.
-It's bullying.
-That alone should be the end of it.
-But somehow, it never is.
+It's bullying, even when it comes from a well-intended place.

 What Is This Feeling?

-Suddenly, anyone with an iPhone is a personal dietitian, therapist, and a savior to the stars, especially when it comes to the cast of Wicked.
+Suddenly, anyone with a smart phone is a personal dietitian, therapist, and a savior to the stars, especially when it comes to the cast of Wicked.
 Unqualified strangers are diagnosing the bodies they don’t know, for problems they can’t see, all in the name of “I'm worried.”
-We have confused parasocial panic for permission to advocate, judgment for “care,” and speculation for truth—and I, for one, have had enough.
+We are forgetting that if there is mental illness at play, our public figures deserve the respect, empathy, and care that come with it.

 So let’s do something radical: let me show you how to shut this down with actual good-faith debate.